What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Elsewhere, Leanne and Mike stepped their relationship up a notch.
 When Mike selected to sleep within the villa’s new ‘Dog House’, Leanne determined to affix him – with the pair sharing a smooch.

-Nevertheless, Jess remains to be not glad at Mike’s determination to pie her off, saying there was no must be pleasant however the pair might be “cool”.
+Nonetheless, Jess remains to be not glad at Mike’s choice to pie her off, saying there was no have to be pleasant however the pair will be “cool”.

-There was pressure between Siannise and Nas, after crossed wires noticed Siannise inform her companion that she was “not interested in him romantically – at all.”
+There was stress between Siannise and Nas, after crossed wires noticed Siannise inform her accomplice that she was “not interested in him romantically – at all.”
 Ouch.

-In the meantime, newly-single Paige acquired a textual content saying there was to be two new boys coming into the villa – which noticed Connor ship some sharp phrases to a gleeful Sophie.
+In the meantime, newly-single Paige obtained a textual content saying there was to be two new boys coming into the villa – which noticed Connor ship some sharp phrases to a gleeful Sophie.

 Will our new arrivals Connagh and Finley shake issues up?